Ezequiel Duran Preview, Player Props: Rangers vs. Astros

 Astros Pitching Rankings

-- The Astros' 3.96 team ERA ranks sixth across all league pitching staffs.
+- The Astros have the sixth-ranked team ERA across all MLB pitching staffs (3.94).

-- The left-hander last appeared on Wednesday against the Boston Red Sox, when he went six innings, allowing two earned runs while giving up five hits.
+- His last time out was on Saturday against the New York Yankees, when the righty tossed six innings, surrendering six earned runs while allowing eight hits.

+- In 22 games this season, the 40-year-old has a 3.34 ERA and 7.9 strikeouts per nine innings, while allowing a batting average of .232 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.